wurli/tidyverse-dev-bot/news-files-annotated/ggplot2.md

     familiar with rlang, there's a lot to learn.
 If you are stuck, or need any help, please reach out on <https://community.rstudio.com>.

+    !end-bullet!
+-   !begin-bullet!
--   Error: Column `y` must be a 1d atomic vector or a list
+    Error: Column `y` must be a 1d atomic vector or a list

     Internally, ggplot2 now uses `as.data.frame(tibble::as_tibble(x))`
     to convert a list into a data frame.
 This improves ggplot2's support